Title: It Ends With Us

 Please be aware that this book contains a domestic abuse storyline which I discuss in my review.
 Read with caution if this may be triggering to you.

 This was recommended to me by so many different people.
-Eh guys did we read a completely different book???
+Eh did we read a completely different book???

-This book deals with a very delicate subject matter.
+It Ends With Us deals with a very delicate subject matter.
 That of domestic abuse and its associated horrors so be advised there are trigger warnings for abuse in the home including physical, emotional and sexual.

 Also spoilers ahead!!!!